carpentries/maintainer-onboarding/_episodes/02-curricular.md

 types of changes and who should be involved in the decision making process.
 Roughly speaking, we can break down types of changes into three main categories:

-- Typos and minor wording changes: These can be implemented immediately by individual Maintainers.
+- **Typos and minor wording changes**
+    These can be implemented immediately after review by an single Maintainer.

-- Introduction of new material to a lesson: A decision to implement these changes (or not) should be made by at least two members of the Lesson Team.
+- **Introduction of new material to a lesson**
+    A decision to implement these changes (or not) should be made by at least two members of the Lesson Team.
+The first Maintainer to review the change leaves a comment indicating whether it should be approved (we often use the comment "LGTM" (looks good to me) to indicate approval).
+The second Maintainer to review can either merge (if both have approved the changes) or write a comment to the contributor explaining why the change won't be implemented and close the issue or PR.

-- Large-scale changes to the structure of the lesson: Examples of this would be changing from base R to tidyverse, changing from ggplot to matplotlib for plotting in Python, and introduction of new tools like a different variant caller for the Genomics lesson.
+- **Large-scale changes to the structure of the lesson**
+    Examples of this would be changing from base R to tidyverse for teaching R, changing from ggplot to matplotlib for plotting in Python, or introduction of new tools like a different variant caller for the Genomics lesson.
+A decision of this scale should involve broader conversation with the community.

+Some Data Carpentry curricula (Genomics, Social Sciences, and Geospatial) have a Curriculum Advisory Committee.
+These Committees meet every six months to discuss the overall direction of the curriculum, including any proposed large-scale changes.

+Software Carpentry lessons do not have this Curriculum Advisory Committee structure.
+Decisions about large-scale changes to the lessons are made via conversations in GitHub repos, the [Discuss list-serv](), and other communication channels.
+This process may be changing in the future with the restructuring of the Carpentries.

+> ## Exploring Issues (20 min)
+> You will be placed in a breakout group with members of your Lesson Team.
+Open the GitHub
+> repo for your lesson and navigate to the `Issues` tab.
+Starting with the oldest issue
+> that is less than 6 months old, discuss each issue with your group and decide which of
+> the above categories it fits into.
+Add a comment describing your group's suggested
+> action / follow-up on the issue.
+Be sure to tag any involved parties.
+It's ok if you
+> don't get through all of your group's issues!
+Some lessons have alot of issues.
+{: .challenge}

+Some group discussion to end.